yslianTim/rhbm_gem/docs/developer/second-stage-local-fitting.md

 1. build a sample list by subtracting fitted neighbor responses from the atom's unfiltered local sampling entries;
 2. use the joint-offset snapshot model as the fixed offset model;
-3. call `EstimateLocalGaussianWithOffsetModel` to fit amplitude and width with that fixed offset and `FitOptions` distance limits; and
+3. call `EstimateLocalGaussian` to fit amplitude and width with that fixed offset model and `FitOptions` distance limits; and
 4. accept the candidate only if `CanBuildFiniteZeroOffsetSamples` confirms that subtracting the candidate offset remains finite and inside the `float` response range.